-The Census 2006 Dictionary is a valuable resource for finding data availability organized by theme/variable.
+The Census 2016 Dictionary is a valuable resource for finding data availability organized by theme/variable.
 For each theme/variable, it indicates the census years the data was reported and any important definition changes made over time.
-Appendix A is a list of Census questions asked each year.
-The dictionary is available as a webpage and PDF file here: http://www12.statcan.ca/census-recensement/2006/ref/dict/index-eng.cfm
+Appendix 2 is a list of Census questions asked each year.
+The dictionary is available as a webpage here: http://www12.statcan.gc.ca/census-recensement/2016/ref/dict/index-eng.cfm